MartenVijn/mywebsite/content/Belly.md

 [home](</>)

-It seems to be a very sensive radar the things that are "not right".
+It seems to be a very sensive radar for the things that are "not right".

 This kind knowing is not as the intelligence of the Mind or Heart.